22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 These quesadillas are filled with gooey melted cheddar, shredded chicken and a smoky chipotle-tomato sauce.

-Crisp tortillas filled with gooey melted cheddar and shredded chicken in a sweet and smoky chipotle sauce — these are the best quesadillas!
-The recipe is adapted from the website of Curtis Stone, one of my favorite chefs and cookbook authors.
+Crisp flour tortillas stuffed with gooey melted cheddar and tender shredded chicken, all smothered in a sweet, smoky, and savory chipotle sauce—these could easily claim the title of the world’s best quesadillas!
+Think of them a gourmet twist on my classic chicken quesadillas—I’m a fan of those too, particularly for kids, but these are truly in their own league.
+The recipe is adapted from Curtis Stone, one of my favorite chefs and cookbook authors.

-What you’ll need to make Chipotle Chicken Quesadillas
+What You’ll Need To Make Chipotle Chicken Quesadillas

 Begin by cooking the red onions and garlic in olive oil.